redhat-openshift-ecosystem/opct/docs/user.md

 ```

 Use the two archives created by the commands above to begin troubleshooting.
 The must gather archive provides a snapshot view into the whole cluster.
 The inspection archive will contain information about the openshift provider certification namespace only.

+## Feedback <a name="feedback"></a>

+If you have any feedback, bugs, or other issues with this OpenShift Certification Tool, please reach out to your Red Hat partner assisting you with the conformance process.

+You may also open a [new GitHub issue](https://github.com/redhat-openshift-ecosystem/provider-certification-tool/issues/new) for bugs but you are still encouraged to notify your Red Hat partner.